 Amen to that!
 Have a thing for this onion-dome topped churches and never miss the opportunity to document them.
 Nuff said.

 Potash cars involved in an, ahem, “little” derailment near the town of Bawlf Alberta.
 They’ve been loaded on flat cars, their destination, who knows.
 Usually they’re scrapped on site, but perhaps the insurance company needs to looks at them first.
 Or something.
 In total several dozen of them left the rails, just down the track here.
 They wouldn’t let us get close to where it happened.
 Understandable I guess…not like they want that sort of publicity.
+We pulled the journalist card and still lost the bet.

 Just over century old, this operational steamer has just been loaded onto the flat-deck, it’s destination, the Rails and Tales event in Stettler Alberta, in celebration of Canada’s 150th birthday, July 1st.
 We documented it getting loaded, which due to mud problems (it rained hard the night before) took most of the day.
 But it was handled with a level of precision and expertise that made it a joy to watch.